PgeePow/RO-WEB/docs/index.md

 -   **Daily Quest**

     Kill a monster, collect specific item to earn EXP rewards ingame.
-Item requirement is tradeable has value [Learn More](daily-quest.md)
+Item requirement is tradeable has value<br>
+    [Learn More](daily-quest.md)

 -   **Hunting Mission**

-    Take on monster-slaying quests and earn valuable rewards [Learn More](hunting-mission.md)
+    Take on monster-slaying quests and earn valuable rewards<br><br>
+    [Learn More](hunting-mission.md)

 -   **Coins System**

-    Monsters have a 5% chance to drop Special Coins, which can also be earned through quests and events.
+    Monsters have a 5% chance to drop Special Coins, which can also be earned through quests and events.<br>
     [Learn More](coin-system.md)

 -   **Headgear Quest**

-    Players complete quests to earn unique headgears with special titles..
+    Players complete quests to earn unique headgears with special titles..<br>
     [Learn More](headgear-quest.md)

 -   **Warper Quest**

-    Warper NPC which provide service to teleport to dungeon..
+    Warper NPC which provide service to teleport to dungeon..<br>
     [Learn More](warper-quest.md)

 </div>